cohesity/community-automation-samples/adapters/physical/objectlevelcancel/README.md

 1. A linux client with "jq" installed
 2. The linux client should be able to communicate with cohesity cluster over port 443

+### Usage

+* Copy the script to any directory (Ex: /cohesity-scripts/
+* Change the permissions on the script so that you have execute privilege
+* Go to the directory where script is kept: cd /cohesity-scripts/
+* Run the script as follows: ./physical-objectlevelcancel-shell.sh -G <group-name> -O <object-name>

+Where,

+object-name = The name of the object as it shows on Cohesity UI group-name = The name of the group of which the object is a part of

+### Have any question

+Send me an email at manoj.mittal@cohesity.com